Campus Energy Conservation Program

 You’ve Got the Power - to help Georgetown save!

-When temperatures rise above 90 degrees outside, the university asks all employees to switch off lights, unplug unused devices, and take other steps to minimize the use of power on campus.
+When outdoor temperatures rise above 90 degrees, the university asks all employees to switch off lights, unplug unused devices, and take other steps to minimize the use of power on campus.
 The university's Office of Planning and Facilities Management helps make it easy by sending reminders when temperatures climb.

 Resources for Georgetown Employees